About “Knowledge Exchange for Slow Hope”

 Activities

-Activities include a kick-off conference, will be held in Nottingham from 24-25 November 2025, as well as a closing conference, planned for December 2027.
-KESH will also host a series of online and in-person training workshops, with topics emerging out of an initial needs analysis with the Crisis teams themselves.
-Foci include best practices in KE, theory and methods development, professional development, and creative strategies for engaging with crisis discourses.
+Activities include a kick-off conference, which was held in Nottingham from 24-25 November 2025, as well as a closing conference, planned for December 2027.
+KESH will also host a series of online and in-person training workshops, with topics inspired by both an initial needs analysis with the Crisis teams themselves as well as the conversations which emerged out of the launch conference in 2025.
+Foci include theory and methods development, professional development, and creative strategies for engaging with crisis discourses.
+The first series of activities and workshops will take place in Spring and Summer 2026, with topics on the value of failure, ethics in crisis research, podcasting, and policy brief writing.

 Contact us